mrconter1/PullRequestBenchmark/README.md

 ## Expert PR reviewers are likely expert PR creators

-The journey towards automating the programming profession as we know it today is both fascinating and crucial.
-Here lies the core of our motivation for using LLMs to review PRs as a proxy for this significant transition.
+The journey towards automating the programming profession as we know it today is both exciting and vitally important.
+This is the heart of our motivation for leveraging Large Language Models (LLMs) to review PRs (Pull Requests) as a representative step in this significant transition.

 1. **Assertion: Expertise in PR Review Capabilities Equates to Expertise in PR Creation Capability**